josephdadams/CroniclePlugins/README.md

 * `ip`: Text Field: IP Address of the VideoHub
 * `destination`: Destination to change (not zero-based, use the actual number)
 * `source`: Source to use (not zero-based)

+## wakeonlan.py
+Allows magic packets to be sent to the specified MAC address.
+Requires the `wakeonlan` command line function.
+You can install this on Ubuntu with `sudo apt-get install wakeonlan`
+Requires the following parameters:
+* `mac`: Text Field: MAC Address of the device you want to send the magic packet to.